 Interested?
 Then keep on reading!
-In this article, I’ll thoroughly review the WP Webhooks plugin’s functionalities.
+In this article, we’ll thoroughly review the WP Webhooks plugin’s functionalities.

 What is a Webhook?

-Before we take a closer look at the WP Webhooks plugin, let’s first get familiar with the concept of webhook itself, as you might not be familiar with it unless you’re a developer.
+Before we take a closer look at the WP Webhooks plugin, let’s first get familiar with the concept of webhook itself.
+You might not be familiar with it unless you’re a developer.

 In short, a webhook makes up a bridge between two apps and delivers data from one application to another by implementing a Webhook URL format.
 Basically, they allow various apps or tools to “speak” to one another and get informed and notified when something new happens.